azizivakili/Kubernetes-WebApp-Kubeadm-K9S/README.md

 ```

 #### Install kubeadm, kubelet, kubectl
-Note: Based of Kubernetes fomal website, these instructions are for Kubernetes v1.32.
+Note: Based of Kubernetes formal website, these instructions are for Kubernetes v1.32.

 ```
 sudo apt-get update